xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-11-24_buildings.md

  * The _level_ number should be 2.
  * The resource modifier for "gold" round increment should be 2.
  * Go back to the previous screen.
- * The resource "gold" count should be 1.
+ * The resource "gold" count should be 0.
  * The resource "gold" round increment should be 2.

-### Upgrade the Gold vault
+## Upgrade the Gold vault

-You can also upgrade the Gold vault, so you can keep more than 10 of gold in your city.
+You can also upgrade the Gold vault, so you can keep more than 10 of gold in your city up to 15.
 But it costs 5 of gold.

- * The resource "gold" count should be 1.
+First we make sure that we have everything that we need:

+ * Given that "leonard" is playing.
+ * Given that the "leonard" "city" "Capital" has built a "Gold vault"
  * Given that the "leonard" "city" "Capital" has resource "gold" count 5.
- * Refresh the game.
+ * Go to the next player "leonard"
  <!-- SNAPSHOT status=200 -->
- * The resource "gold" count should be 5.

-Now you can upgrade the Gold vault.

- * The resource "gold" count should be 5.
+ * Go to the "leonard" "city" "Capital".

+Then we make the upgrade:

  * The resource "gold" maximum should be 10.
  * Go to the contained "building" "Gold vault".
  * The _level_ number should be 1.